coglinev3/ansible-development/docs/vagrantfile.md

     ```

-You can add your own Vagrant boxes or delete other boxes here if you need.
+You can add your own Vagrant boxes or remove other boxes here if you need.

 Attribute description: